openscope/openscope/documentation/airport-guides/eddm.md

 There are four Area Control Centers in Germany: Bremen, Langen, Karlsruhe and München, operated by the Deutsche Flugsicherung (German Air Traffic Control).
 The terminal control service for EDDM is provided by the München ACC which is located at the airport.
 München ACC also provides terminal control services for Oberpfaffenhofen Airport (EDMO) and Augsburg Airport (EDMA) as well as air traffic services for en-route traffic within the München Flight Information Region (EDMM FIR).

 ### Airspace
 The airspace encompasses a large area around Munich up to FL195.
 Big parts of the airspace are classified as Class C airspace (equivalent to American class B airspace).
-As long as one approach radar system (ASR) is in operation 3nm horizontal separation may be applied.
+As long as one approach radar system (ASR) is in operation, 3nm horizontal separation may be applied.

 ### Runways
 EDDM consists of two parallel concrete runways (08R/26L and 08L/26R).
-Both runways have equal length (4000m / 13123ft) and width (60m / 197ft) and are equipped with instrument landing systems in both directions.
-A third runway north-east of 08R/26L is planned but construction has not yet begun due to protests of residents.
+Both runways are equal in length (4000m / 13123ft) and width (60m / 197ft) and are equipped with instrument landing systems in both directions.
+A third runway north-east of 08R/26L is planned but construction has not yet begun due to protests by residents.

 #### Runway usage
 Runways 26L and 26R are preferentially used as long as the tailwind component does not exceed 5 knots.
 The runways are approved for independent departure and independent parallel approach operations.
-Radar separation of at least 3nm and/or 1000ft vertical separation has to be ensured until both aircraft are stabilized on the localizer.
+Radar separation of at least 3nm and/or 1000ft vertical separation has to be maintained until both aircraft are established on the localizer.

 * Departures/arrivals from/to the north are usually assigned to the northern runway (08L/26R).
 * Departures/arrivals from/to the south are usually assigned to the southern runway (08R/26L).